Career, Salary and Education Information

 Most cost estimators work full time and some work more than 40 hours per week.

-Employment of cost estimators is projected to grow 9 percent over the next ten years, faster the average for all occupations.
+Employment of cost estimators is projected to decline 2 percent over the next ten years.

-There will continue to be demand for cost estimators because companies need accurate cost projections to ensure that their products and services are profitable.
+However, there will continue to be some demand for these workers because companies need accurate cost projections to ensure that their products and services are profitable.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.